AiBrow

 Getting started

 The API allows you to make the best use of the device's hardware to run local AI in the browser in the most performant way possible.
-It's based around the Chrome built-in AI APIs, but adds support for new features such as custom/HuggingFace models, grammar schemas, JSON output, LoRa Adapters, embeddings, and a fallback to a self-hosted or public server for lower-powered devices.
+It's based around the , but adds support for new features such as custom/HuggingFace models, grammar schemas, JSON output, LoRa Adapters, embeddings, and a fallback to a self-hosted or public server for lower-powered devices.

-Take a look at the Feature comparison table for each implementation
+Take a look at the table for each implementation

 AiBrow extension using llama.cpp natively